A Sharp Lower Bound for the Entropy of Closed Hypersurfaces up to Dimension Six: Regularity and Asymptotic Structure for Self-shrinking Measures of Low Entropy

-We may now use a dimension reduction argument to bound the size of the singular set of a self-shrinking measure with entropy less than $3/2$. \begin{prop} The singular set of any self-shrinking measure in $\mathcal{SM}_n(3/2)$ has Hausdorff dimension at most $n-3$. \end{prop} \begin{proof} Given $\mu\in\mathcal{SM}_n(3/2)$, the mean curvature of $V_\mu$ is locally bounded by \eqref{SelfshrinkerEqn}.
+We may now use a dimension reduction argument to bound the size of the singular set of a self-shrinking measure with entropy less than $3/2$. \begin{prop} The singular set of any self-shrinking measure in $\mathcal{SM}_n(3/2)$ has Hausdorff dimension at most $n-3$.\footnote{Though it is not needed in this paper, we observe that by the recent resolution of the Willmore conjecture by Marques-Neves \cite{MN}, the Hausdorff dimension estimate in this proposition can be improved to $n-4$.} \end{prop} \begin{proof} Given $\mu\in\mathcal{SM}_n(3/2)$, the mean curvature of $V_\mu$ is locally bounded by \eqref{SelfshrinkerEqn}.
 Following the same reasoning in the proof of Lemma \ref{2dimconeLem}, given $\yY\in\sing (\mu)$, there exists a sequence $\rho_i\to\infty$ so that $\mu^{\yY,\rho_i}\to\nu$ and $V_\nu$ is an integral stationary cone.
 By the lower semi-continuity of entropy, $\lambda[\nu]\leq\lambda[\mu]<3/2$.
-Hence, together with Lemma \ref{2dimconeLem}, it follows from general dimension reduction arguments (see \cite[Theorem 4]{White}) that the Hausdorff dimension of $\sing(\mu)$ is at most $n-3$. \end{proof}
+Hence, together with Lemma \ref{2dimconeLem}, it follows from general dimension reduction arguments (see for instance \cite[Theorem 4]{White}) that the Hausdorff dimension of $\sing(\mu)$ is at most $n-3$. \end{proof}

-We observe that the recent resolution of the Willmore conjecture by Marques-Neves \cite{MN} implies stronger regularity.
-We will not need this result and so omit the proof. \begin{lem} If $\mu\in\mathcal{SM}_3(3/2)$ is a cone, then $\mu=\mu_{\Real^4}$.
-Hence the singular set of any self-shrinking measure in $\mathcal{SM}_n(3/2)$ has Hausdorff dimension at most $n-4$. \end{lem}

 An important consequence of Proposition \ref{SizesingularProp} is that self-shrinking measures with compact support and of small entropy are compact boundary measures. \begin{prop} If $\mu\in\mathcal{CSM}_n(3/2)$, then $\mu$ is a compact boundary measure. \end{prop} \begin{proof} It suffices to show that the regular part $\reg(\mu)$ is orientable.
 Let $\gamma$ be any closed simple curve in $\Real^{n+1}$.
 Then $\gamma$ bounds a topological disk $D$ with $\partial D=\gamma$.
 Since $\mathcal{H}^{n-1}(\sing(\mu))=0$ by Proposition \ref{SizesingularProp}, one can arrange $\gamma$ and $D$ so that the closure of $D$ does not intersect $\sing(\mu)$.
 Thus, the orientability of $\reg(\mu)$ follows from the same arguments as in \cite{Samelson}. \end{proof}